-Italy is a very different place from what US and Canadian citizens may be used to.
+Italy is a very diverse place from what US and Canadian citizens may be used to.
 From transport options to the layout of a typical Italian flat, life in Italy can be surprising and it is important to do your research before packing your bags.

 One of the most important things for expats to consider is the cost of living.
 If, for example, salaries in North America are usually higher and working in Italy as a Canadian can be overall extremely affordable, you may have to get used to some everyday items such as TVs being oddly more expensive.
 Being prepared for this is just as vital as learning the language and embracing the local lifestyle in order to be happy with the transcontinental move.

 On this page, you will find a detailed comparison of the cost of living in Italy and the United States.
 We are going to look at big aspects such as rents and average salaries as well as small things like bread and cappuccinos.

 Like our blog?
 Support us on the Social Media

 When it comes to tourism, Italy is almost unbeatable.
 Between world-class museums and archaeology, stunning beaches, and the exciting nightlife, there is much to see and do in Italy.
 But when it comes to moving permanently and working there, is it worth it?

 The average salary in Italy is lower than in the US.
 Italians earn around 52 thousand per year on average but due to heavy taxation, that results in a net salary of 33 thousand per year.
 On the other hand, Americans take home 54% more than Italians and the average monthly disposable income is ranked 12th in the world with $3,258 per person (Italy features at number 39th with an average of $2,117 per month.)